-Abuse victims from Isle of Man children's home urged to come forward - BBC News
+Abuse victims urged to come forward

 One of the complainants was a constituent of Mr Baker.

-The MHK told Tynwald: "Whilst I understand that the evidence was strong, the matter did not, however, proceed to trial.
-I understand that this was primarily because of the age and medical condition of the accused."
+The MHK told Tynwald: "Whilst I understand that the evidence was strong the matter did not, however, proceed to trial.

+"I understand that this was primarily because of the age and medical condition of the accused."

-The Manx parliamentary committee, which has been asked to reveal its findings by December, has also been instructed to "investigate the adequacy of current procedures to protect from abuse children in care" and to issue its report in March 2018.
+The Manx parliamentary committee, which has been asked to reveal its findings by December, has also been instructed to "investigate the adequacy of current procedures to protect from abuse children in care" and to issue its report next March.

-A government spokesman said all information submitted to the committee will be treated in confidence.
+A government spokesman said all information submitted to the committee would be treated in confidence.

-Written evidence "relating to to policy matters" may be published, however.
+Written evidence "relating to policy matters" may be published, however.

 Mr Baker added: "The experience has had, and still has, damaging consequences for the victims - it is not something that has gone away.